ricktaylor/btpu/draft-taylor-btpu.md

 # IANA Considerations

-IANA is requested to create a new registry entitled "BTP-U Message Types".
+IANA is requested to create a new registry entitled "BTPU Message Types".
 The registration policy for this registry, using terms defined in {{!RFC8126}}, is:

 | Values | Registration Policy |
 |:-----: |:------ |
 | 0..0x6F | Standards Action |
 | 0x70..0x7F | Private Use |
 | 0x80..0xFF | Reserved for future expansion |
-{: #tab-message-types-reg align="left" title="BTP-U Message Types registration policies"}
+{: #tab-message-types-reg align="left" title="BTPU Message Types registration policies"}

 The initial values for the registry are: